 Munich offers a plethora of strolls and bike routes, too many to list.
-You could go from the Olympic center to the Schwabing quarter, the wide avenue of the Leopoldstrasse – my stomping grounds while I was living in Munich – the options are endless.
+You could go from the Olympic center to the Schwabing quarter, follow the the wide Leopoldstrasse boulevard into the heart of town… The options are endless.
 Here are a few of my favorites.

-- By train, you will have easy access to hiking around Munich.
-You may also consider taking a day trip to Salzburg in Austria, which is a quick train ride from Munich.
+- By train, you will have easy access to hiking in and around Munich.
+You may also consider taking a day trip to Salzburg in Austria, which is a fairly quick train ride from Munich.